-We're excited to announce our new scholarship, the Lark Diabetes Prevention Scholarship, which aims to raise awareness and put added focus on preventive health.
-Lark is a healthcare company that helps prevent chronic illnesses like diabetes, and we want to inspire students to come up with solutions to help improve the health of others around them.
+We’re excited to announce our new Lark scholarship which aims to raise awareness and put added focus on preventive health.
+Lark is a healthcare company that uses AI and connected devices to help prevent chronic illnesses like diabetes, and we want to inspire students to come up with solutions to help improve the health of others around them.

 It consists of three awards totaling $3,500 per year ($2,000, $1,000, and $500).

 Lark Health is a Silicon Valley startup that is bringing the best in design, AI and mobile technology to digital therapeutics for chronic disease management as a platform.
 Lark’s team is an interdisciplinary group of technologists and clinicians from Blue Shield, Castlight, UnitedHealth, Google, Yahoo, Stanford, Harvard, and MIT who are passionate about expanding access to compassionate A.I + coaching + devices to lower chronic disease costs and improve outcomes at scale.

 We create personalized care management using A.I and clinical science that delivers scalable positive health outcomes across the major chronic disease states.

 Lark’s A.I has been recognized for treatment and management of Diabetes, Diabetes Prevention, Hypertension Management, and more.
 Lark was named “Best of 2016” – Google, “Top 10 Apps” out of all 2 Million. – Apple, “Lark, Uber, Airbnb among “Top 10 Most Innovative Companies in the World” —Business Insider, and “Most Innovative Digital Health Product of the Year” – Forrester Research.